brahmlower/postgres-virtual-tables/readme.md

 ```

 #### Row locks, transactions, and alters oh my!

+**The documentation below is out of date as of 5/25/2019, and will be updated shortly
+to reflect new data access functions, views, and rebuild triggers.**

 Additionally, it's possible for the vtable to be altered while another session is
 open, at which point the existing temporary access functions will be broken.
 For